 Ford will defer some quarterly payments on US Energy Department loan

-Ford Motor Co said on Friday it had won approval to defer some quarterly payments due on its U.S. Energy Department retooling loan but added it will repay the loan on time by June 2022.

-REUTERS: Ford Motor Co said on Friday it had won approval to defer some quarterly payments due on its U.S. Energy Department retooling loan, but added it will repay the loan on time by June 2022.
+REUTERS: Ford Motor Co said on Friday (Jul 31) it had won approval to defer some quarterly payments due on its US Energy Department retooling loan, but added it will repay the loan on time by June 2022.

 In September 2009, Ford was awarded a US$5.9 billion low-cost government loan, an important source of liquidity in the aftermath of the financial crisis.

-Ford said "with COVID-19 related economic uncertainty remaining, we believe that is worthwhile to further strengthen our balance sheet and increase liquidity to optimize our financial flexibility."
+Ford said "with COVID-19 related economic uncertainty remaining, we believe that is worthwhile to further strengthen our balance sheet and increase liquidity to optimise our financial flexibility."

 The company noted that if it opts to pay a dividend, repurchase shares above a certain threshold, or provide security to other lenders it will have to revert to the original payment schedule.